polareth/savvy/README.md

 # savvy

-**An interface for the EVM on the browser, to simulate & visualize onchain activity.**
+**An interface for the EVM on the browser, to simulate and visualize your onchain activity, especially the costs associated with it.**

 _A more comprehensive/readable version is available [in the documentation](https://docs.svvy.sh)._